jarelllama/Scam-Blocklist/README.md

 ## Why the Domains and Host formats are not supported

 Malicious domains often have [wildcard DNS records](https://developers.cloudflare.com/dns/manage-dns-records/reference/wildcard-dns-records/) that allow for scammers to create large amounts of subdomains.
 Often, these subdomains are random strings such as `kwsjla.scam.com`.
-To add individual subdomains would inflate the blocklist substantially.
+To find and add individual subdomains would require much effort and inflate the blocklist size.

-Only formats that make use of wildcard matching are supported as they block all subdomains.
+Only formats that make use of wildcard matching are supported as they can block all subdomains.
 This allows for further optimisations explained below.

 ## Optimisations